Main Page | Robinson Home Page | Maps

 When Mr. Robinson began farming much of the land all the way to Notasulga was in cultivation.
 He recalls that 20 plows were run on his home place.
 Now standing idle are 600 acres, remainder of more extensive holdings of the past.
 He recalls clearing land and giving away the timber to anyone who would haul it away and the days when cotton grew nearly head-high.
 He also remembers vividly the devastation wrought by the first appearance of the boll weevil before it had been identified.

 Several miles from his present home is the old family home, one of the oldest in the area.
 Mr. Robinson's father bought it in 1869 and estimates it was built around 1830.
-Visible in the attic are 30 foot, hand-hwen beams and rafters.
+Visible in the attic are 30 foot, hand-hewn beams and rafters.
 All of the framing of the rambling story-and-a-half house is joined with pegs, still sturdy and sound.
 Unoccupied now, the lawn has been overrun by what should be one of the oldes kudzu vines in the county.
 Although they did not know it by that name, Mr. Robinson said that his mother kept it carefully trimmed and trellised over the front porch.

 Coming back from the family home the genial old farmer pointed out a 10 acre field of corn which he plows and works to keep an active hand in farming.
 He also tends a garden plot big enough to qualify as a "young farm."
 Lamenting the decline of his farming interests, he rubbed his chin and jokingly confided that while he was waiting for his 100th birthday, he might go back to work and use his idle acres for cattle raising.